3mdeb/verified-boot/verified_boot_app_spec.md

 paths from the table are parsed and presented to the user together with verification outcomes and certificate metadata.

-The application also validates bootloaders directly using `EFI_SECURITY_ARCH_PROTOCOL.VerifyImage()`.
+The application also validates bootloaders using `EFI_BOOT_SERVICES.LoadImage()`.
 This ensures that bootloaders not captured in the audit log are still evaluated if located on accessible filesystems.
+The firmware will put the ifnormation abotu execution attempt and verification checks in the `EFI_IMAGE_EXECUTION_INFO_TABLE`.
+The application will consult its content to present the results.

 Bootloaders that pass signature checks using discovered or pre-enrolled keys are listed for potential trust decisions.
 For images with unknown but